igorw/yolo/README.md

 You will probably want to continue using [silex](https://github.com/fabpot/Silex) for your work.

+## How is this different from silex?

+* More pure, less usable.
+* symfony/dependency-injection instead of pimple
+* more animated gif

 ## But I want to use it in production

 Feel free to use it.
 If it fits your needs, that is perfectly fine.